 Just because a work of art costs less than another does not mean that it is a cheap business.
 It may be that one work is subject to completely different than the other .

-For example, the demand for Ming vases is not comparable to the market for mid-century sculptures, and the added value on the old master's market is far from French Impressionism .
+For example, the demand for Ming vases is not comparable to the market for mid-century sculptures, and the added value in the Old Masters market is far removed from that of French Impressionism .

 Before you look at an object and decide that it is a great deal, make sure that you rely on this assumption on the sale of suitable, similar objects.